Presentations @ SwiNOG #41

 Modern networks demand automation that teams can trust, understand, and safely evolve.
 Yet many organizations still struggle to move beyond ad-hoc scripts, brittle workflows, and unclear architectural models.
 This session introduces the NAF Automation Framework, a modular reference architecture designed by practitioners for practitioners.
 We will walk through its core building blocks—Intent, Observability, Collector, Executor, Orchestrator, and Presentation—and explore what makes them reliable, predictable, and scalable.
 By establishing a shared mental model and common lexicon, this framework helps teams align on concepts, compare architectures, and collaborate more effectively across tools, vendors, and organizational boundaries.
 Attendees will leave with clearer language, stronger architectural intuition, and practical patterns to accelerate automation in their own environments.

-Network automation has a habit of failing in surprising ways the moment it hits production.
-Inspired by the netlab presentation at SwiNOG 40, we finally realized that integrating on-demand virtual topologies into daily development was achievable in the near term.
-In this talk, we share how we built a comprehensive End-to-End automation testing ecosystem bridging code authoring and safe deployment.
-We'll show how we moved from monolithic scripts to reusable building blocks with a vendor-agnostic device interface, allowing engineers to write automation logic once and run it across platforms.
-The main focus is our automated validation pipeline: a custom FastAPI-driven Remote Lab service leveraging netlab and Containerlab to provision topologies on the fly.
-We'll demonstrate how engineers can test their automation against virtual devices (like FRR and Cisco IOL) with just one line of code—guaranteeing changes are proven safe before touching production.
+Network automation has a habit of failing in surprising ways the moment it hits a production network.
+To prevent these surprises, we integrated on-demand virtual topologies into daily development using netlab, as presented at SwiNOG 40.
+In our talk we present a comprehensive end-to-end automation testing ecosystem bridging code authoring and safe deployment and how we moved from monolithic scripts to reusable automation building blocks with a vendor-agnostic interface.
+At its core is an automated validation pipeline, built around a custom Remote Lab service: a FastAPI-driven orchestrator leveraging netlab and Containerlab to provision topologies on the fly.
+We demonstrate how engineers test automation logic against virtual devices (like FRR and Cisco IOL) with one line of code, guaranteeing changes are proven safe before touching a production network.

 This session provides an overview of the Swiss Network User Group (CHNUG), a community-driven initiative dedicated to fostering collaboration within the Swiss networking landscape.